Falconerd/games-from-scratch/arcade-platform-shooter/README.md

     - [X] Text rendering using FreeType
     - [X] Simple input system
     - [X] Audio
-    - [ ] Draw animations
+    - [X] Draw animations
-        - [ ] Player
+        - [X] Player
-        - [ ] Small enemy
+        - [X] Small enemy
-        - [ ] Large enemy
+        - [X] Large enemy
-    - [ ] Sprite animation system
+    - [X] Sprite animation system
         - Probably use a simple FSM...
 Maybe link to entity system
-        - Or just use an explicit "entity.animation = x"
+        - [X] Or just use an explicit "entity.animation = x"
+    - [/] Draw the current weapon at the player position
     - [ ] Resolution stuff
-        - Currently just runs in windowed more in NES resolution
+        - Currently just runs in windowed mode in 1080p
-    - [ ] Invesigate why gcc isn't giving debug output
-    - [ ] Profiler
+    - [X] Profiler
-        - Would be nice to see FPS, frame time, etc?
+        - [X] Would be nice to see FPS, frame time, etc?
         - nsight, radeon profiler